 When applying flat paint, you can roll horizontally, vertically and diagonally, and the final results will be about the same.
 That's not true when you apply an eggshell finish.
 You should roll in one direction only, preferably from floor to ceiling.
 Don't back the roller up when you finish a course.
 Instead, bring the roller back to its starting point so you can apply the next course in exactly the same way.

-Never stop painting in the middle of a wall or roller marks will appear.
-Always paint to the end before taking a break.
-Paint the areas above windows and doors with horizontal strokes, then repaint the area with short vertical ones.
+Never stop painting in the middle of a wall.
+Instead, be sure to paint to the end before taking a break.
+Paint the areas above windows and doors with horizontal strokes, and then repaint those areas with short vertical ones.
 Do the same beneath windows.
-When you have finished painting, strain the paint back into the can and clean the bucket and roller with warm, soapy water.

 It's important to work systematically, so that one half of the roller passes over wet paint whenever you roll.
 If you work haphazardly, jumping from one area of the wall or ceiling to another, the paint you apply might have a chance to harden before you cover the edge with more paint, and this can leave ridges that you might not notice until the paint dries.
 To keep a wet edge near the corners of a wall or ceiling, cut in with a paintbrush just before you roll.
 The paint you apply with a brush should still be wet when you roll over it.

 Apply at Least Two Coats

 It's important to apply an eggshell finish generously, but it's also important not to overdo it, or you'll end up having to sand out drips and sags.
 To avoid sagging, don't expect to get complete coverage with a single coat.
 You'll get the best results if you apply one coat, wait for it to dry, then scuff it with 150-grit sandpaper before applying a generous second coat.
 This may require more paint, but the results are worth the extra expense.